motiondeveloper/eKeys/README.md

 animIn.anim();
 ```

-## Limitations
+## To Do

-- There is no input validation or error checking
+- Input validation and error checking

 ## License